stevenabaco/react_gallery_app/README.md

 # ** IMPORTANT !! **

+After cloning you need to run ```npm install``` to install the app dependencies

-The app needs to reach out to the Flicker API to perform the search and return the photographs.
+The app also needs to reach out to the Flicker API to perform the search and return the photographs.
 In order to allow this functionality the app needs to use an API KEY which is assigned to verified user.
 Due to the sensitive nature of the API KEY it is installed in a config file which is not included in this repository.
 In order to use this APP you need to:

 <ol>
 <li> Register with Flicker to get an API Key Assigned</li>